What We Do

 The gallery railings, columns, and staircase are original to the building.
 The front atrium expansion was donated and built by The Boldt Company in 2010.
 The iconic light display on the outside of our building, created by Sandy Garnett in 2013, is called Embargoed.
 The origami crane sculpture external to the building was created by Timm Van Hout in 2017.

-In addition to the Trout Museum of Art, five other organizations hold offices in our building: newVoices, Makaroff Youth Ballet, Appleton Boychoir, Wisconsin Public Television, and Wisconsin Public Radio.
+In addition to the Trout Museum of Art, four organizations hold offices in our building: newVoices, Appleton Boychoir, Wisconsin Public Television, and Wisconsin Public Radio.

 In the 1960s, the Appleton Artists Guild set out to provide educational opportunities for local artists, create a suitable viewing gallery, and amass a permanent collection.
 Sharing and critiquing artwork and technique were the first activities pursued by the guild.
 We established our first gallery on Morrison Street in 1972 as the Appleton Gallery of Art, and moved to our current location on College Avenue as the Appleton Art Center in 2002.